 Imagine a small business concern with a website.
 It has integrated e-commerce and all the appropriate links.
 The problem is that visitors are going to the site and many are just leaving to go elsewhere after a few seconds.
-Some of those that do stay are going to the shopping area, clicking a few things, and then closing the tab and leaving the website.
+Some of those that stay are going to the shopping area, clicking a few things, closing the tab, and leaving the website.

-This would be a problem for any business owner, because it means they are losing customers.
+This would be a problem for any business owner because it means they are losing customers.
 They may spend time updating their product descriptions and media on the site only to discover that it isn’t making a difference.
-Potential customers are still not staying long enough on the site to purchase anything, and so they never get a chance to actually sell their products.
+Potential customers are still not staying long enough on the site to purchase anything, so they never get a chance to sell their products.